 26. Add people to a note or notes folder for collaborative work

 It is effortless to add your friends and family to collaborate and work together in Apple Notes.
 You can learn all about it here.

-Similarly, you can also learn how to automatically highlight all changes in a shared note and hide alerts from shared notes.
+Tip: You can also learn how to hide alerts from shared notes.

 You can choose to sync your notes to iCloud (default), Google, other services, have them offline on the device, or even have multiple accounts!
 For this: